-If you would like to help turn New Mexico green, please go to-
+If you would like to help build the new energy economy in New Mexico, please contribute to

 or you can send a check or money order to-